Grevillea prasina: Description

+Taxonomy

-TaxonomyGrevillea prasina was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by Rayden Alfred Perryon "39 mi W/N.W. of Wave Hill Police Station" in 1949.
+Grevillea prasina was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by Rayden Alfred Perryon "39 mi W/N.W. of Wave Hill Police Station" in 1949.
 The specific epithet (prasina) means "leek green".

 Distribution and habitat

 This grevillea grows in open woodland or shrubland between the Pentecost River in the Kimberley region of Western Australia to Port Keats in the Northern Territory, with a few scattered populations as far east as the Gulf of Carpentaria.